Smallpox: Costs and benefits

-Post-eradication
+Since eradication

 The last case of smallpox in the world occurred in an outbreak in the United Kingdom in 1978.
 A medical photographer, Janet Parker, contracted the disease at the University of Birmingham Medical School and died on 11 September 1978.
 Although it has remained unclear how Parker became infected, the source of the infection was established to be the variola virus grown for research purposes at the Medical School laboratory.
 All known stocks of smallpox worldwide were subsequently destroyed or transferred to two WHO-designated reference laboratories with BSL-4 facilities – the United States' Centers for Disease Control and Prevention (CDC) and the Soviet Union's (now Russia's) State Research Center of Virology and Biotechnology VECTOR.

 WHO first recommended destruction of the virus in 1986 and later set the date of destruction to be 30 December 1993.
 This was postponed to 30 June 1999.
 Due to resistance from the U.S. and Russia, in 2002 the World Health Assembly agreed to permit the temporary retention of the virus stocks for specific research purposes.
 Destroying existing stocks would reduce the risk involved with ongoing smallpox research; the stocks are not needed to respond to a smallpox outbreak.
 Some scientists have argued that the stocks may be useful in developing new vaccines, antiviral drugs, and diagnostic tests; a 2010 review by a team of public health experts appointed by WHO concluded that no essential public health purpose is served by the U.S. and Russia continuing to retain virus stocks.
 The latter view is frequently supported in the scientific community, particularly among veterans of the WHO Smallpox Eradication Program.